ArsamIj/Project_3/README.md

 * The line plot visuals chart the Consumer Share in Billion USD is increasing steadly from 2015 to 2023.The green line represents Consumer Share.
 * The graph shows  Consumer (common people ) is taking more interest in electric vehicles.
 * More spending shows the morea delevoped technologies which are reliable for different activites like long distant travelling, heavy duty truck etc
-* The share is getting up the future growth is exponantial and promising.
+* The share is getting up the future growth is exponential and promising.
-*

 c.
 ![barrels consumption in USA](https://user-images.githubusercontent.com/120690578/233893794-d7f7e550-3be1-4030-8b10-bfc887ef52fa.png)
 * The bar graph shows the barrel consumption per day in USA.